HMS Amelia (1796): Amelia and Aréthuse

 The British losses were heavy, with 46 killed, including Lieutenants John Bates, John Pope and George Wills, Lieutenant William Pascoe, the commander of Daring, and Second Lieutenant R G Grainger, Royal Marines.
 Five more men died of their wounds later.
 Fifty-one were dangerously or seriously wounded, and 44 slightly wounded.
 Captain Irby appointed Lieutenant Reeve, invalided from Kangaroo and wounded several times in the action, as his first lieutenant, and master's mates Samuel Umfreville and Edward Robinson (who had been severely wounded) as second and third.
 Mr Williamson, the surgeon, his assistant Mr Burke and Mr Stewart of Daring cared for the wounded as the crippled Amelia made her way north towards Madeira and then home, arriving at Spithead on 22 March.
 The wounded were examined by the Lieutenant Governor of the Royal Hospital at Greenwich who was astonished at their debilitated condition.

 Aréthuse mounted twenty-six 18-pounder long guns on the main deck and fourteen 24-pounder carronades and two 8-pounder long guns on the upper deck.
-Amelia put more than 30 round shot in her hull on the starboard side below the quarter deck and, according to one report, the French suffered at least 31 killed and 74 wounded; French accounts report 20 killed and 88, to 98 wounded.
+Amelia put more than 30 round shot in her hull on the starboard side below the quarterdeck and, according to one report, the French suffered at least 31 killed and 74 wounded; French accounts report 20 killed and 88, to 98 wounded.
 Still, Aréthuse arrived in St Malo on 19 April.
 Rubis was burnt on 8 February when it was found impossible to re-float her.
 A flavour of the intensity of the battle may be gained from William James writing in his Naval History of Great Britain, 1793 – 1827: